 3. Outcome

 Toward the end of each session, the coordinator distributes a questionnaire to get feedback from the participants.
 On a scale of 1 to 7, with 7 being the best, the session regularly receives 6s and 7s.
-The JAT website page on eJuku includes a few of these favorable testimonials.
+The JAT website page on eJuku (this page) includes a few of these favorable testimonials.
 Although the organizers are always looking for ways to improve eJuku, participants often agree that it was an excellent learning experience.

 It takes a long time for a novice translator to become a seasoned practitioner.
 Former participants often develop lucrative careers and become active JAT members, serving on various committees.